Testing whether a subgraph is convex or isometric: Introduction

 Convex subgraphs play an important role in the theory of \emph{median graphs}~\cite{Chepoi1988,MulderS79,Mulder78,Nebesky71}, a class of graphs that has received substantial attention~\cite{BC08,HammackIK,KlavzarM99}.
 For median graphs, convex sets and so-called \emph{gated sets} are the same concept; see for example~\cite[Lemma 3.3]{BeneteauCCV22}.
 This can be used to test convexity in linear time: it suffices to check whether every vertex outside $H$ has at most one neighbor in $H$.
 Imrich and Klav{\v z}ar~\cite{ImrichK98} provided a characterization of convex subgraphs in bipartite graphs in terms of $\Theta$-classes.
 The characterization is for unit edge lengths and leads to an algorithm taking $O(nm)$ time.
 They used it to obtain a fast algorithm to recognize median graphs.
 See also~\cite{GlantzM17}.
 It was later shown that the recognition of median graphs is closely related to the detection of triangles in graphs~\cite{ImrichKM99}.
 If the host graph $G$ is the Cartesian product of graphs, $G=G_1\square\dots \square G_k$, and the edges have unit length, a subgraph $H\subseteq G$ is convex if and only if $H=H_1\square\dots \square H_k$, where each $H_i$ is a convex subgraph of $G_i$; see~\cite[Lemma 6.5]{HammackIK}.
 Together with linear-time algorithms for factorization of graphs~\cite{ImrichP07}, this leads to an efficient algorithm for Cartesian products of substantially smaller graphs.
 Convex subgraphs are being considered also in more applied areas; see for example~\cite{GavrilevM23,MarcS18,SubeljFCK19,TG21}.

 A graph is a \emph{partial cube} \cite{Djokovic1973,Firsov65,Winkler84} if it is isomorphic to an isometric subgraph of some hypercube $Q_d$.
 Partial cubes enjoy a rich structure and appear in several different combinatorial settings; see for example~\cite{BC08,HammackIK,Ovchinnikov2011}.
 Eppstein~\cite{Eppstein11} provided an algorithm to test in $O(n^2)$ time whether a given graph with $n$ vertices is a partial cube.
-Note that this setting is different to ours because we are not given a subgraph of $Q_d$, but have to test whether a given graph is isomorphic to an isometric subgraph of $Q_d$.
-In our setting, we are given a subgraph.
+Note that this setting is different to ours because in that setting the input is not given as a subgraph of $Q_d$, but have to test whether the given graph is isomorphic to an isometric subgraph of $Q_d$.
+In our setting, in contrast, we are given the host graph $G$ and the subgraph $H$ so that we can immediately identify each vertex or edge of $H$ in $G$.
 The concept of isometric embeddings in the hypercube or other products of graphs has also been studied recently for weighted graphs; see~\cite{BerleantSCWB23,SheridanBBCW23}.

 \subparagraph{Our contribution.} We first provide a series of characterizations of isometric (\cref{sec:isometric_criteria}) and convex subgraphs (\cref{sec:convex_criteria}).
 Most notably, one of the characterizations uses a marked version of the of the so-called Wiener index, which we will define below.
 We think that the characterizations are new and of independent interest.
 Although proving each of our characterizations is not difficult, identifying them is closely related to the development of our algorithms.